brandur/sorg/content/fragments/olap-oltp-zheap.md

 You may have heard database administrators or enthusiasts talk about OLAP and OLTP.
-They're wordy terms for the uninitiated, but like many overwrought acronyms, actually represent relatively simple ideas, and are useful as unambiguous names for two important concepts:
+They're wordy terms for the uninitiated, but like many overwrought acronyms, represent relatively simple ideas, and are useful as unambiguous names for two important concepts:

 * **OLAP** is "online analytical processing" and refers to a workload of more complex and long-lived analytical